Deep Bandits Show-Off: Simple and Efficient Exploration with Deep Networks: Deep Contextual Bandits

-Our empirical evaluation of SAU's performance in the deep contextual bandit setting is based on the experiments by \cite{Riquelme:18}, who benchmarked the main TS-based approximate posterior sampling methods over a series of contextual bandit problems.
+{\bf Benchmarks and baseline algorithms.} Our empirical evaluation of SAU's performance in the deep contextual bandit setting is based on the experiments by \cite{Riquelme:18}, who benchmarked the main TS-based approximate posterior sampling methods over a series of contextual bandit problems.
 We test SAU on the same contextual bandit problems against 4 competing algorithms consisting in the 4 best ranking algorithms identified by \cite{Riquelme:18}, which are: \emph{LinearPosterior} (a closed-form Bayesian linear regression algorithm for exact posterior inference under the assumption of a linear contextual bandit \cite{Bishop2006}), \emph{LinearGreedy} (epsilon-greedy exploration under the assumption of a linear contextual bandit), \emph{NeuralLinear} (Bayesian linear regression on top of the last layer of a neural network trained with SGD \cite{Snoek2015}) and \emph{NeuralGreedy} (a neural network with epsilon-greedy exploration trained with SGD).
+We neglected a direct comparison with NeuralUCB \cite{Zhou:20}, since its scaling in memory and computational requirements make it quickly impractical for even moderately sized applications of practical interest.
+Moreover, its reported performance is substantially worse than SAU-UCB.

+{\bf Implementations of SAU.} We implemented and tested 4 versions of SAU on the benchmarks in \cite{Riquelme:18}.
+In the Tables below we refer to them a follows: \emph{Linear-SAU-S} and \emph{Linear-SAU-UCB} refer to a linear regression model using SAU-Sampling and SAU-UCB as exploration strategies, respectively. \emph{Neural-SAU-S} and \emph{Neural-SAU-UCB} refer to a neural network model trained with SGD using SAU-Sampling and SAU-UCB, respectively.